This page provides a quick guide on transhipment procedures for those who wish to tranship goods via Singapore.

 For information on security lodgement, please click here.

-You allowed to apply for Customs Permits on behalf of your clients where a permit is required.
+You allowed to obtain customs permits on behalf of your clients where a permit is required.
 Please ensure that the permit declaration type and permit message are correct during your application process.

 All permit applications must be submitted via TradeNet.
 They will be accessible through TradeNet front-end solution from an approved solution provider or Government Front-End Application